 [Section 129A inserted by No. 17 of 1950 s.
 34; amended by No. 81 of 1996 s.
 74; No. 56 of 2003 s.
 16.]

 129B.
-Discharge of restrictive covenants
+Discharge and modification of restrictive covenants

 (1) Notwithstanding anything contained in this Act to the contrary, but subject to subsection (3), any covenant or agreement affecting or restricting the use of land may be discharged or modified by agreement by all persons interested in the land affected by such covenant or agreement consenting to such discharge or modification.